apache/spark/docs/index.md

 Support for Scala 2.10 was removed as of 2.3.0.
 Support for Scala 2.11 is deprecated as of Spark 2.4.1 and will be removed in Spark 3.0.

+For Java 8u251+, `HTTP2_DISABLE=true` and `spark.kubernetes.driverEnv.HTTP2_DISABLE=true` are required additionally for fabric8 `kubernetes-client` library to talk to Kubernetes clusters.
+This prevents `KubernetesClientException` when `kubernetes-client` library uses `okhttp` library internally.

 # Running the Examples and Shell

 Spark comes with several sample programs.
 Scala, Java, Python and R examples are in the